 With your goals in mind, you can choose key performance indicators (KPIs) that align with your objectives.
 So again, if your goal is generating more website leads, your KPIs might be the number of conversions, conversion rates, and number of leads by source.
 Your objectives should always guide your metrics.

 That’s not to say that you won’t measure other things, too.
-There are plenty of important website metrics that can give you insight into why your website is performing poorly, or where it’s converting the best.
+There are plenty of important website metrics that can give you insight into why your website design is performing poorly, or where it’s converting the best.
 But you should always prioritize metrics that give you actionable information on how to achieve your goal.
 Otherwise, you’re just measuring for the sake of measuring.

 Now that you know your goals, and you know which metrics and KPIs you need to measure, you can select tools that help you gather the right data.

 That in and of itself can be a huge challenge.
-The marketing technology landscape has exploded over the past few years, and there are 1000’s of web analytics tools out there, covering all aspects of measurement, from traffic analytics to web experience management to KPI dashboards, performance monitoring, SEO tools and much more.
+The marketing technology landscape has exploded over the past few years, and there are 1000’s of web analytics tools out there, covering all aspects of measurement, from traffic analytics to web experience management to KPI dashboards, performance monitoring, SEO marketing tools and much more.

 Where should a small business get started?
 Here are a few suggestions: